Localization techniques in circle-equivariant KK-theory: -equivariant -theory of smooth manifolds and localization

 Hence \(\Laur_f\) is simply the ring of \emph{regular rational functions on \(U_f\)}.

 Modules over a ring \(R\) can also be localized at multiplicative subsets of \(R\), by setting

 where \(R_S\) is the localization of \(R\) at \(S\).
-In the case of interest, where \(R = \Laur\), we denote by \(M_f\) the localization of a \(\Laur\)-module at \(\{1, f, f^2, \ldots\}\) (that is, at \(U_f\).)
-The important point is that localization of a module at \(U_f\) kills torsion supported in \(Z_f\).
-If \(M\) is a torsion module, thus with some finite support, then \(M_f = 0\) if \(f\) vanishes on the support.
-More generally, of course, if the support of the torsion module of a finitely generated module \(M\) is \(Z_f\) then localizing at \(U_f\) kills the torsion part, and the remainder is free (over \(\Laur_f\).)
+In the case of interest, where \(R = \Laur\), we denote by \(M_f\) the localization of a \(\Laur\)-module at \(S\defeq \{1, f, f^2, \ldots\}\) (that is, at \(U_f\).)
+The important point is that \emph{localization of a module at \(U_f\) kills torsion supported in \(Z_f\)}.
+If \(M\) is a torsion module with finite support, then \(M_f = 0\) if \(f\) vanishes on the support.
+More generally, of course, if the support of the torsion submodule of a finitely generated module \(M\) is \(Z_f\) then localizing \(M\) at \(U_f\) kills the torsion part, and the localization of the free part is free (over \(\Laur_f\).)
+(Recall that since \(\Laur\) is a principal ideal domain, every finitely generated \(\Laur\)-module splits uniquely into a torsion and a free module.)

 We now consider the case where the module \(M\) has the form \( M = \K^*_\TT (X)\) where \(X\) is a \(\TT\)-space.
 More generally, we may consider any \(\KK^\TT\)-group, \emph{i.e.} any \(\KK_*^\TT(A,B)\), for \(A\) and \(B\) \(\TT\)-C*-algebras, with its \(\Laur\)-module structure.
 If \(f\in \Laur\) we may localize any such module at \(f\), yielding \(\KK^\TT_*(A,B)_f\).
 Localization is obviously compatible with the \(\Z/2\)-gradings, the intersection product (composition in \(\KK^\TT\)) and the external product.
 In particular we may speak of \(\KK^\TT_f\)-equivalence and so on.